 Check Before you Book

 As I earlier mentioned, there are people whose jobs cannot be done at home or even in the country.
-If you require travelling outside Kenya, make sure to research on your destination.
-Microsoft has launched a realtime Covid-19 tracker dashboard on Bing you can use.
+If you require to travel outside Kenya, make sure to research your destination.
+Microsoft has launched a real-time Covid-19 tracker dashboard on Bing that you can use.
 There are countries, which have a higher risk of the virus than others.
 To move around safely, ensure your travel destination is: